-Our directors (other than Ms. Manor, who joined the Board effective January 1, 2024) joined the Board on May 23, 2023, following the Business Combination Closing.
-The following table sets forth the total compensation paid to each of our non-employee directors for their service on the Board during fiscal 2023.
+The following table sets forth the total compensation paid to each of our non-employee directors for their service on the Board during fiscal 2024.
 This table does not include compensation to Mr. Alon as he did not receive any compensation in his capacity as a director.

-Name (1) Fee Earned or Paid in Cash (\$) Stock Awards (\$) (2) Total (\$)
+Name (1) Fee Earned or Paid in Cash (\$) Stock Awards (2) (\$) Total (\$)

-Tomer Babai 36,796 187,496 224,292
+Tomer Babai 60,000 125,000 185,000

-Joan C. Conley 42,928 187,496 230,424
+Joan C. Conley 70,000 125,000 195,000

+Sagit Manor 60,000 312,500 372,500

-Michael Splinter (3) 45,994 187,496 233,490
+Michael Splinter (3) - 229,005 229,005

-Stanley Stern 49,061 187,496 236,557
+Stanley Stern 80,000 125,000 205,000

 John Wilson (4)

-Byron Roth (5)

-John Lipman (5)

-Molly Montgomery (5)

-Daniel M. Friedberg (5)

-Adam Rothstein (5)

-Sam Chawla (5) -

-(1) Represents all non-employee directors who served on our Board during fiscal 2023.
+(1) Represents all non-employee directors who served on our Board during fiscal 2024.

-Represents an inon-employee unrections who served on our board during riscar 2025.
-The amounts reported here do not reflect the actual economic value realized by each director.
+(2) The amounts reported here do not reflect the actual economic value realized by each director.
 In accordance with SEC rules, these amounts represent the grant date fair value of RSUs calculated in accordance with ASC Topic 718.
-For additional information, see Note 12 "Stock-Based Compensation" to the notes to our audited consolidated financial statements in our
+For additional information, see Note 12 "Stock-Based Compensation" to the notes to our audited consolidated financial statements in our (3)

-Annual Report on Form 10-K for fiscal 2023.
+Annual Report on Form 10-K for fiscal 2024.
 Each RSU represents the right to receive one share of Common Stock upon vesting.
 Mr. Splinter elected to receive all of his cash retainer in the form of Common Stock.
 Pursuant to the Independent Director Compensation Program, the number of shares shall be determined based on the closing trading price of our Common Stock on the trading day immediately preceding the date of this Annual Meeting.

-Mr. Wilson voluntarily forfeited the RSUs that were granted to him prior to vesting for no consideration.
+Mr. Wilson declined the grant of RSUs that he otherwise would have been entitled to receive pursuant to the Independent Director Compensation Program.
+(4)